xhexhex/Chester/doc/fen-validation.md

 ## The Chester FEN string validation scheme

-(There should be a document that describes what a FEN string is in Chester.)
+*(TODO: There should be a document that describes what a FEN string is in Chester.)*

 FEN string validation in Chester involves a number of tests which are numbered starting from one.
-The tests should be performed in order and one after the other, and if a particular test fails, no further tests should be done of the prospective FEN string.
+The tests should be performed in order and one after the other, and if a particular test fails, no further tests should be done on the prospective FEN string.
 For example, if test 3 is done on a string, it implies that the string has already passed tests 1 and 2.

 The prototype of the function for FEN string validation is defined in `chester.h` as follows:
 `enum che_fen_error che_fen_validator( const char *fen );`